josepablopalmero/Mobile-robotics/README.md

-# Mobile-robotics
+# Geometrical Navigation
-A repository containing several projects in the field of autonomous and mobile robotics
+A repository containing a project describing geometrical navigation methods in autonomous robots